kehindeojapa-dev/htmlcssComponents/component/readme.md

         this is the main banner from frontendmentor bookmark landing page to be used for the banner component
 5. Footer: footer1.
         this is the footer section from frontendmentor bookmark landing page, recreated for the footer component.
+6. Footer: footer2.
+        this is the footer section from frontendmentor manage landing page, recreated for the footer component.